-- Added a wide-format slide template and notes on how to create ASRC slide templates. - Completely revised the section on How to Create (how to create the stationery and internal document templates). - Added a section on Web Standards with the fonts that we use to approximate our print/PDF standard of Scala Sans and Minion. - Modified the One-Pager Template to show the section headings. - Added material on how to use the InDesign Book Panel function to synchronize character and paragraph styles and swatches amongst the various one-pagers.
+- Changed to the new logo with Scala Sans lettering. - Updated to the new stationery template, and added the internal document template, including a template for the Agenda and Mnutes. - Added a wide-format slide template and notes on how to create ASRC slide templates. - Completely revised the section on How to Create (how to create the stationery and internal document templates).

-• Changes in how the running headers work.
+- Added a section on Web Standards with the fonts that we use to approximate our print/PDF standard of Scala Sans and Minion. - Modified the One-Pager Template to show the section headings. - Added material on how to use the InDesign Book Panel function to synchronize character and paragraph styles and swatches amongst the various one-pagers. - Changes in how the running headers work.